 #1 Provide a tangible product for free that is so valuable your customer would have been willing to pay for it.

 A good example of this is my Free Printable Budget Binder.
-I set this up before I created my very first product, the Easy Budget and Financial Planning Spreadsheet for Busy Families.
+I set this up before I created my very first product, the Easy Family Budget Spreadsheet.
 When someone signed up to get the budget binder, I sent them into a nurture email sequence that talked about the benefits of having a family budget.
 Now they get the upsell to the spreadsheet immediately on the thank you page and in the email sequence.

 When I launched the spreadsheet, I already had over 2,000 people on my email list that had opted to receive the budget binder!